 All the visual content of the website is usually created during the design stage.
 This part of the work is often shaped by the company's style, branding elements, corporate colors, and other elements specified by the client.
 These elements should be consistent across all the platforms where they are used: social media pages, newsletters, marketing materials, etc.

 During this step of website development, the design team creates one or more prototypes of the website.
-The wireframes created in the previous step are transformed into elements of design (typography, colors, images, buttons, menus, animations, and much more).
+The wireframes created in the previous step are transformed into elements of product or MVP design (typography, colors, images, buttons, menus, animations, and much more).